Construction Public Liability Insurance

 Typical Policyholders

-• General contractors and principal contractors.
+• General contractors, principal contractors and construction companies.

 • Building contractors and refurbishment specialists.

-• Groundworkers, civil engineering and infrastructure contractors.
+• Groundworkers, civil engineering public liability insurance buyers and infrastructure contractors.

 • Roofers, scaffolders and steel erectors (subject to specialist terms).